1feres1/pynmranalysis/Readme.md

 plt.show()
 ```
 ##### PQN Normalization
-Probabilistic Quotient Normalization from Dieterle et al. (2006).
-If ref.norm is "median" or "mean", will use the median or the mean spectrum as the reference spectrum ; if it is a single number, will use the spectrum located at that row in the spectral matrix; if ref.norm is a numeric vertor of length equal to the number of spectral variables, it defines manually the reference spectrum.
+We used the definition from Dieterle et al [[3]](#3).
+If ref.norm is "median" or "mean", we will use the median or the mean spectrum as the reference spectrum ; if it is a single number, will use the spectrum located at that row in the spectral matrix; if ref.norm is a numeric vertor of length equal to the number of spectral variables, it defines manually the reference spectrum.

 ```python
 from pynmranalysis.normalization import PQN_normalization